 Shame motivates you to hide yourself (or to hide from yourself) as Garrett goes on to explain: “If there’s one constant among addicts of all types, it’s shame.
 It’s what makes us lie and hide.
 It’s what keeps us from asking for help—though we don’t think we need it, since we’re also good at lying to ourselves.”

-Shame compels you to lie, run, hide, and do all you can to avoid admitting your inabilities and limitations; for it’s precisely these perceived shortcomings you’re unable to truly face.
+Shame compels you to lie, run, hide, and do all you can to avoid admitting your inabilities and limitations, for it’s precisely such shortcomings you’re unable to truly face.

 Writer and speaker Karen Rabbitt M.S.W. describes her shame cycle this way: “It was the classic addiction cycle: feeling pain, using a substance to numb the pain, feeling shame about using the substance, and then using the substance to numb the pain from the shame.
 An endless cycle—unless the shame is broken and the original pain is healed.”

 My writing on addiction is about discovering and resolving that original (unique) pain at the base of your individual shame cycles and addictive tendencies.

 Yet when it comes to unraveling shame/addiction cycles on a wider scale, we must first remove the shameful stigmas currently associated with addiction across the board.

 When you hear words like “addict,” “user,” or “druggy” what pictures come to mind?

 We tend to prejudge addicts as irrational, out of control, untrustworthy, dirty underachievers with disease-like habits, doomed to drift forever amongst society’s dregs.

 How can we ever hope to break the limiting power of shame that chains people to their addictions if we continue to label and stigmatize addicts as basically human failures?